James Hamilton Peabody

 James Hamilton Peabody (August 21, 1852 – November 23, 1917) was the 13th and 15th Governor of Colorado, and is noted by some for his public service in Cañon City and by others for his brutality in crushing the miners' strike in Cripple Creek in 1903–04.

 Family background

 James was the youngest of 17 children.
-He was born in Topsham, Orange County, Vermont, where his family raised crops and children.
+He was born in Topsham, Vermont, where his family raised crops and children.
 He attended school in Vermont, and later furthered his education there at the Bryant Commercial College at Barre, and Stratton Commercial College at Burlington, Vermont.
 Three of his brothers fought for the Union in the American Civil War.
 In 1871, while James was still in business college there, his family moved to Pueblo, Colorado; after completing his degree the following year, Peabody followed his family and kept the books for the family dry goods store for three years (1872 to 1875).

 Early employment

 In early 1875, he moved to Cañon City, Colorado, and worked for James Clelland in his "general mercantile" store.
 On March 19, 1878, he married his employer's daughter, Frances Lillian Clelland, and the couple eventually had four children together (James, Clellan, Cora May, and Jessie Anne).
 Peabody quickly climbed the ladder at Clelland's store, becoming a manager, then a full partner, and then purchasing the store outright in 1882.
 In 1885, he was elected county clerk for Fremont County, Colorado, unseating the incumbent, who had held the post for 18 years.